Garnock Way

-Garnock Way was a short-lived Scottish soap opera, produced by Scottish Television for the ITV network, running from 1976 to 1979.
-It was replaced by Take the High Road which also featured actors Eileen McCallum, Bill Henderson, Paul Kermack, Michael Elder and John Stahl.
+Garnock Way is a short-lived Scottish soap opera, produced by Scottish Television for the ITV network, running from 1976 to 1979.
+It was replaced by Take the High Road, which also featured cast members Eileen McCallum, Bill Henderson, William Armour, Jackie Farrell, Paul Kermack, Michael Elder, and John Stahl.

 History

 Garnock Way was set in a mining community in a town halfway between Glasgow and Edinburgh.
 It was deemed to be too gritty for network consumption, which resulted in only certain stations broadcasting the series.

 In the summer of 1979 Garnock Way was axed and replaced by Take the High Road, which was a bigger budget affair and more in keeping with the 'tartan' perception of Scotland as it was deliberately set in a more beautiful part of Scotland.

 In 2010 it was announced that Garnock Way would be one of the STV archive programmes soon to be available on YouTube.
 The STV Player channel on the video-sharing website launched on 20 August 2010.
 However, just four episodes of the series are known to exist, and these are available on the STV Player.